Alberta Security Guard Training (ABST)

 1. Take the Alberta Basic Security Training Course

-The GUARD TRAINING course is a Ministry-approved Alberta Basic Security Training Course.
+The Canadian Academy of Guard Training course is a Ministry-approved Alberta Basic Security Training Course.
 We are licensed by the government as a training provider.
 This 40-hour online course will fully prepare you for the Alberta security services licensing exam.

 2. Pass the Alberta Provincial Security Guard Test